NJCoast/kmz2geojson/README.md

 ```

 The library consists of only 2 files.
 A command line argument processor using the python [click](https://click.palletsprojects.com) library contained in kmz2geojson/cli.py.
 Core kmz processing code is in kmz2geojson/main.py.

+## Limitations

+The tool heavily utilizes the kml2geojson library which has been archived to the NJcoast github repository to ensure future availability.